Your Insurance Company May Not Be Playing It Straight With You

 You always get to decide where your vehicle gets repaired – not your insurance company

 This is established in law.
-It varies from state to state, so check the laws of your state (a quick Google search should do it), but most states are very clear that you, the vehicle owner, have every right to choose the mechanic, auto body shop, or another repairer you want.
+It varies from state to state, so check the laws of your state (a quick Google search should do it), but most states are very clear that you, the vehicle owner, have every right to choose the mechanic, auto body shop or another repairer that you want.

 Your insurer will try to direct you to a list of ‘preferred’ auto body shops.
 They might try to make it difficult to use a shop that isn’t on their list.
 They might even tell you they have the right to choose your repair shop for you.
 In most cases, they do not.

 Why you probably shouldn’t use your insurer’s preferred auto body shop

 Most insurance companies have entered into agreements with one or more auto body or repair shops in their service areas.
 These might be called ‘preferred’ shops, a ‘Direct Repair Program’ or something similar, but it amounts to the same deal – the insurance company sends business to the shop, and the shop provides the least costly repairs possible.

 The insurer saves money.
 The body shop gets business, and their REAL customer – the insurance company – doesn’t complain if the repair is of low quality, or if the cheapest possible parts are used.
 The only one who loses is you.